Ottesi Cheputunna: Soundtrack

 The soundtrack album consists of six singles composed by Vidyasagar and released on Aditya Music.
 Lyrics are written by Veturi, Sirivennela Seetharama Sastry, Bhuvana Chandra, and Chandrabose.
+The song "Yelo Yelo" was reused from "Vaadi Vaadi Naattu Katta" from Alli Thandha Vaanam (2001).

 Reception

 Writing for Zamin Ryot, Griddaluru Gopalrao appreciated the screenplay.
 He stated that Sathhi Babu brought novelty to the story written by Uday Raj.
 Reviewing the performances, Gudipoodi Srihari of The Hindu wrote, "Srikanth, of late, is getting more opportunities to play lighter vein roles and this is one of them.
 Srikanth performs well.
 Debutante Sravanti is comfortable on screen.
 Sivaji has a slightly difficult role.
 His transformation into a villain is quite smooth," while appreciating the Vidyasagar's score and soundtrack.
 A reviewer from Sify called Ottesi Cheputunna a "sweet and watchable comedy."